 Often accompanied by night sweats, hot flashes can disrupt your sleep and aggravate additional memory and mood changes brought on by menopause including irritability, fatigue, brain fog, and anxiety.

 Holiday stress breakouts can magnify this emotional rollercoaster, but a little preparation can make all the difference.

 While you may not be able to completely avoid hot flashes during holidays, you can make them much more manageable.

 When choosing your holiday ensemble, go for breathable fabrics and easily removable layers.
 To stay prepared for a sudden hot flash, keep a glass of water or juice nearby at all times.
 Avoid reaching for caffeine or alcohol, as these beverages can further trigger hot flashes.

-For another way to recuperate from hot flashes during holidays, keep our Hot Flash Cooling Mist within reach.
+For another way to recuperate from hot flashes during holidays, keep our Cooling Mist within reach.
 This mist provides an instant cooling and calming effect while reducing redness and sweat.
 Plus, you don’t have to worry about it ruining your makeup or staining your outfit.